puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 server socket at the TCP layer but having been closed almost immediately afterward by the server with no HTTP layer response body.

+### `request-body-max-size`

+This sets the maximum size, in bytes, of the body for an HTTP request.
+The size of the request body is determined from the value for the request's HTTP Content-Length header.
+If the Content-Length exceeds the configured value, Jetty will return an HTTP 413 Error response.
+If this setting is not configured and/or the request does not provide a Content-Length header, Jetty will pass the request through to underlying handlers (bypassing Content-Length evaluation).

 ### `request-header-max-size`

 This sets the maximum size of an HTTP Request Header.
 If a header is sent